vertexproject/synapse/docs/synapse/userguides/design_forms_vs_tags.rst

 Properties
 ----------

-Properties are those details that further define a form.
-They can be viewed as the form's characteristics - those things that further "define" a form.
+Properties are details that further define a form.
 When creating a form, there are probably a number of "things you want to record" about the form that immediately come to mind.
 These are obvious candidates for properties.

 A few considerations when designing properties:

 - Properties should be highly "intrinsic" to their forms.
-The more closely related something is to an object, the more likely it should be a property.
+The more closely related something is to an object, the more likely it should be a property of that object.
 Things that are not highly intrinsic are better candidates for their own forms, for "relationship" forms, or for tags.

 - Consider whether a property has enough "thinghood" to also be its own form (and possibly type).